Convert the string to a list of characters

 return sorted_string

 This function first converts the input string to a list of characters.
-It then sorts the list in descending order using the sort
+It then sorts the list in descending order using the sort method and the reverse parameter.
+Finally, it joins the list of characters back into a string using the join method.

-For example, if you call sort_string('abddccss')
+For example, if you call sort_string('abddccss'), the function will return 'ssddccba'.

-.
-If you want to preserve the case of the original string, you can modify the function to sort the list of characters using the key
+Note that this function is not case-sensitive, so if you call sort_string('AbddcCSS'), it will still return 'ssddccba'.
+If you want to preserve the case of the original string, you can modify the function to sort the list of characters using the key parameter and a custom function that returns the lowercase version of a character.

 For example: